-One of the most remarkable factors characterizing business today is the amount of potent business opportunities.
-Technology is changing, consumer behaviors are taking on new forms, public policies are often taking dramatically new turns, and the epicenter of global economic progress is shifting to the east.
+One of the most remarkable factors characterizing business today is the abundance of potent business opportunities.
+Technology is changing, consumer behaviours are taking on new forms, public policies are often taking dramatically new turns, and the epicentre of global economic progress is shifting to the East.

 This opens up an abundance of new business opportunities for modern family firms that are strong in adaptation, quick, determined and flexible.
 But there are obviously challenges to this positive agenda.